 In an agricultural community good land management is important.
 Whitehaven is a substantial landholder.
 In total, we own 63,000 hectares of land, including 22,000 hectares that are managed as biodiversity offset lands and 35,000 hectares that are used for agricultural activities.
 Only 2,000 hectares of land that we manage is either disturbed by mining activities or under rehabilitation.
-We are committed to ensuring high standards are set "WHITEHAVEN IS CONTINUALLY SEEKING TO FIND SAFER, SMARTER, MORE SUSTAINABLE WAYS TO RUN OUR BUSINESS.
+We are committed to ensuring high standards are set and applied to manage biodiversity offset properties and for the rehabilitation of areas disturbed by mining activities.

+"WHITEHAVEN IS CONTINUALLY SEEKING TO FIND SAFER, SMARTER, MORE SUSTAINABLE WAYS TO RUN OUR BUSINESS.
 TO ACHIEVE IMPROVED PERFORMANCE, WE WORK HAND-IN-HAND WITH OUR PARTNERS AND COMMUNITIES ON THE GROUND, WHERE IT MATTERS MOST."